 6. Apply an autumn lawn treatment

-The final stage of your autumn lawn care is to apply an autumn lawn treatment or feed once overseeding is complete – we recommend using Greenkeeper’s Autumn.
+The final stage of your autumn lawn care is to apply an autumn lawn treatment or feed once overseeding is complete.
+Apply a product such as Activelawn, if you haven’t done so already, to increase aeration and drainage in your lawn while minimising moss growth and breaking down dead thatch.

-Rather than focusing on leafy growth, this unique liquid autumn feed will strengthen your grass ahead of winter and improve airflow between the blades of grass to reduce the risk of harmful winter diseases, such as Fusarium.
+Lastly, apply an autumn lawn feed that focuses on strengthing the grassroots rather than improving the colour of the lawn.
+By following these steps you will reduce the risk of dealing with harmful winter diseases such as Fusarium.
 Fusarium, also known as snow mould, can cause unsightly brown patches throughout your lawn – which you want to avoid!

 Tips to keep in mind come late autumn and winter